stevegeek/ai_refactor/README.md

 ## Usage

+See `ai_refactor --help` for more information.

 ```
-Usage: ai_refactor [options]
+Usage: ai_refactor REFACTOR_TYPE INPUT_FILE_OR_DIR [options]

+Where REFACTOR_TYPE is one of: ["generic", "rspec_to_minitest", "minitest_to_rspec"]

-    -p, --prompt PROMPT_FILE         [Required] Specify the path to the ChatGPT 'system' prompt.
+    -p, --prompt PROMPT_FILE         Specify path to a text file that contains the ChatGPT 'system' prompt.
-    -i, --input FILE_OR_DIR          [Required] Specify the path to the input(s).
-    -w, --working DIR                Specify the working directory to run commands (eg 'rspec') in.
     -c, --continue [MAX_MESSAGES]    If ChatGPT stops generating due to the maximum token count being reached, continue to generate more messages, until a stop condition or MAX_MESSAGES.
 MAX_MESSAGES defaults to 3
     -m, --model MODEL_NAME           Specify a ChatGPT model to use (default gpt-3.5-turbo).
         --temperature TEMP           Specify the temperature parameter for ChatGPT (default 0.7).
         --max-tokens MAX_TOKENS      Specify the max number of tokens of output ChatGPT can generate.
 Max will depend on the size of the prompt (default 1500)
     -t, --timeout SECONDS            Specify the max wait time for ChatGPT response.
     -v, --verbose                    Show extra output and progress info
+    -d, --debug                      Show debugging output to help diagnose issues
     -h, --help                       Prints this help
 ```